PrairieLearn/PrairieLearn/docs/questionSharing.md

 ## Sharing Names

-In order for another course to import questions from your course into their assessments, you must have chosen a _sharing name_ for your course that they will use as a prefix to your question IDs when importing them.
+In order for another course to use questions from your course into their assessments, you must have chosen a _sharing name_ for your course that they will use as a prefix to your question IDs when using them.
 This sharing name will be unique across all PrairieLearn instances and because it will be used in the JSON files for other courses, there will be no way to change the sharing name for your course once you have chosen it.
 It is recommended that you choose something short but descriptive.
 For example, if you're teaching a calculus course at a university that goes by the abbreviation 'XYZ', then you could choose the sharing name 'xyz-calculus'.
-Then other courses will import questions from your course with the syntax `@xyz-calculus/qid`.
+Then other courses will use questions from your course with the syntax `@xyz-calculus/qid`.

 ## Sharing Sets